 For instance, Capital One might offer a sign-on bonus of $300 after $1000 in purchases are made in the first 90-days.
 A credit card churner would open the account, use it for 90-days on purchases they would have made anyway, and once their $300 reward was issued use it and close out the account.

-From a financial standpoint, if the consumer makes sure not to pay any interest during those first 90-days, then the rewards make sense.
-On the other hand, if they do not pay the full statement balance and end up paying interest, then rewards are not worth the hassle.
+Take a look from a financial standpoint.
+If you make sure not to pay any interest during those first 90-days, then the rewards might make sense.
+On the other hand, if you do not pay the full statement balance and end up paying interest, then rewards are worthless.

 How card churning can impact your credit score